Chart Color Schemes

 Pennant Hills - Cheltenham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Pennant Hills - Cheltenham is notably higher than broader benchmarks.
-54.2% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% state-wide.
-Bachelor degrees are most common at 32.7%, followed by postgraduate qualifications (17.7%) and graduate diplomas (3.8%).
-Vocational pathways account for 21.0% of qualifications, with advanced diplomas at 10.6% and certificates at 10.4%.
+In Pennant Hills - Cheltenham, the proportion of residents aged 15 years or above with university qualifications is significantly higher than national and state averages.
+As of 2021, 54.2% of residents in the area possess such qualifications, compared to 30.4% nationally and 32.2% across New South Wales (NSW).
+This educational advantage is evident in various qualification types: Bachelor degrees are held by 32.7%, postgraduate qualifications by 17.7%, and graduate diplomas by 3.8%.
+Vocational pathways account for 21.0% of qualifications among those aged 15 years or above, with advanced diplomas at 10.6% and certificates at 10.4%.

 Frequently Asked Questions - Education